tasmota/docs/docs/Berry.md

 - by default, the energy driver has zero consumption.
 - the berry code can is `energy.driver_enabled()` to check if the virtual Berry Energy driver is active (i.e. `OPTION_A 9` is configured)
 - the following values need to be configured: `energy.phase_count` (default `1`), `energy.voltage`, `energy.current`, `energy.power_factor` (typically `1.0` or less), `energy.frequency` (default `nan`)
-- the most important value is `energy.active_power` (in Watt) which is added to the daily power consumptio
+- the most important value is `energy.active_power` (in Watt) which is added to the daily power consumption

 Example test code in `autoexec.be`: